dotnet/extensions/src/Libraries/Microsoft.Extensions.Http.AutoClient/README.md

 });
 ```

-[^1]: The attribute must be used in interfaces, not classes.
+[^1]: The attribute is only supported on interfaces.

 ## Options